 Mostly my movie reviews are done after seeing the movie just once.
 I do read about the movie, with its cast and crew and often check the special features and more rarely watch a commentary version.
-"Charly" (1968) was picked off shelf during when library opened up enough to browse shelves, but reluctant to take DVD filed side by side--spotted "Charly" which triggered some memories.
+"Charly" (1968) was picked off shelf during when library opened up enough to browse shelves, spotted "Charly" which triggered some memories.
 Movies do become dated and lose out to modern techniques, but "Charly" carried a message that resonated

 My first was at a drive-in as a social outing close to its release time.
 The focus was on the love story, where a poor mentally challenged man becomes a genius through surgery and wins over his teacher.
 Tragedy strikes when he realizes that he will revert to his former self.
 Attitudes towards mentally challenged got my attention.

 A decade or two later I picked up a DVD or maybe it was VHS tape.
 In the meantime I had seen literally hundreds of movies, but still this one stands out.
 I remembered the basic story, and absorbed the idea about scientists abusing innocent people.

 My third viewing came recently with DVD from library.
 The sadistic co-workers had a comeuppance when Charly actually completes a complicated procedure than one of his tormentors who felt humiliated.
 Charly then lost his job.
 People take comfort in knowing they are superior to someone else.
 Reminds me that poor Southerners feel superior to blacks.
 Classic line: "I was wondering why people that would never laugh at a blind or crippled man would laugh at a moron?"

 The Fourth viewing followed almost immediately and was the commentary.
 Given more of back story of the production.
 Cliff Robertson in 1961 played the same role in a television version, titled "The Two Worlds of Mr. Gordon."
 Robertson was so impressed he bought the movie rights and turned it to movie a few years later.